HOW TO PASS THE 11 + KENT TEST: ENGLISH

 If your child wishes to apply to a grammar school in Kent, they will be expected to sit the Kent Test.
 This test will assess whether or not that student is ‘suitable’ for a placement in a grammar school.

-As the name suggests, the KENT Test is only applicable to grammar schools located in Kent.
+As the name suggests, this form of the 11+ is only applicable to grammar schools located in Kent.
 Grammar schools outside of Kent would not require students to undertake this assessment, and may have assessments or criteria of their own.

-In order for your child to pass the 11+ Kent Test, they must meet the following requirements:
+In order for your child to pass this exam, they must meet the following requirements:

 - A score of 320 or more is needed to be considered for a grammar school placement;